Josh Naylor Player Props: Guardians vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.09 team ERA that ranks 13th across all MLB pitching staffs.
+- The Phillies have a 4.11 team ERA that ranks 13th across all league pitching staffs.

-- Phillies pitchers combine to give up the ninth-fewest home runs in baseball (105 total, 1.1 per game).
+- Phillies pitchers combine to allow 105 home runs (1.1 per game), the sixth-fewest in baseball.

-- In his last outing on Saturday against the San Diego Padres, the left-hander went six innings, allowing three earned runs while surrendering six hits.
+- The right-hander's last appearance came on Sunday against the San Diego Padres, when he went seven innings, surrendering three earned runs while giving up five hits.

-- In 12 games this season, the 27-year-old has amassed an ERA of 3.84, with 8.2 strikeouts per nine innings.
-Opponents are batting .260 against him.

 © 2023 Data Skrive.
 All rights reserved.